Ecolier/Sirel/README.md

 # Sireley

-A Simple Cross-platform Request Library
+Sireley is a SImple, cross-platform, REquest LibrarY

 ## Basic Usage

-Creating request, sending it and handling the response is a straightforward process that requires minimal boilerplate code.
+Creating a request, sending it and handling the response is a straightforward process that requires minimal boilerplate code.
 Here is a piece of code that creates an empty request, sends it to localhost and handles a response.

 ```c